lesterpjy/uva_msai_vault/DL1/assignments/Assignment 1.md

 Batch normalization prevents neuron from dying by controlling the activation range of the input to each layer and reducing the internal covariate shift.
 By keeping the activations close to the mean of the mini-batch, and minimizing the shift of the distributions of layer inputs as the parameters of the previous layers change, batch normalization prevents ReLU activations from consistently receiving negative values as inputs, thereby preventing neurons from dying.

+#### 5. f) Previously, you trained your PyTorch MLP using the default values of parameters (one layer, 128 hidden units, 10 epochs, no batch normalization, learning rate 0.1, seed 42).
+Now, retrain the model with the same parameters, but this time include batch normalization after the hidden layer.
+Compare the resulting accuracies with those obtained in the original setting, and motivate why these observations make sense.

+With batch normalization, we see a boost of the best test accuracy from 0.4891 to 0.5012, and in the validation loss curve there is an improvement in the stability over the 10 epochs.
+There is also a visible reduction in overfitting when comparing the training and validation loss before and after the addition of batch normalization, with the validation loss without batch normalization in the final epoch rising to ~1.55, while the validation loss with batch normalization only rise to ~1.45.
+These improvements in accuracy, stability, and overfitting are signs of batch normalization's effect on reducing internal covariate shift, thus improving stability, and reducing the number of dead neurons, thus increasing the capability of the model.